-A course designed to help prepare the student for ENC 1101 by a study of fundamental skills in English grammar, usage, and punctuation; logical, effective sentence structure; well-organized paragraphs and essays.
-(Required for students whose placement scores and high school grades indicate need for remediation; no college degree credit) Grade effects grade point average.
+A course designed to help prepare the student for ENC 1101 through a study of fundamental skills in English grammar, usage, and punctuation; in constructing logical, effective sentences; and in composing well-organized paragraphs and essays.
+(This course is required for students whose placement scores and high school grades indicate need for remediation.
+Although credit for ENC 0020 does not apply toward a college degree, the course grade does affect the student's grade point average.)